Vietnamese Braised Duck in Spicy Orange Sauce (Vit Nau Cam)

 - 5 pieces star anise

-- One 4-inch piece cassia bark (or cinnamon stick)
+- 1 (4 inch) piece cassia bark (or cinnamon stick)

-- 12 scallions, root ends trimmed, stalks lightly crushed
+- 12 scallions, root ends trimmed and stalks lightly crushed

 - 3 stalks lemongrass - root ends trimmed, bruised outer leaves removed, and stalks knotted